jenkinsci/drupal-developer-plugin/README.md

 ##### 1. Create Local Database

  * Just create a local database in MySQL: `CREATE DATABASE jenkins;`
- * SQLite is also OK for code reviews but not very efficient for running tests
+ * SQLite is OK for code reviews but not very efficient for running tests

 ##### 2. Install Drush